monsieuremre/chainmail/README.md

 ## Before Getting Started

 This hardening script was developed on and for the latest release of Debian GNU/Linux codename Bookworm.
 That being said, it should also work on previous Debian releases with no problems.
 It should also work on the various GNU/Linux distributions that are based on Debian, like Ubuntu etc, but this was never tested.
-This script does not try to be a no-config just run and forget kind of automatic hardening, though for the most part it is exactly that.
-Regardless, discretion is recommended.
-You will need to comment some stuff out.
+This script **does not** try to be a no-config just run and forget kind of automatic hardening, though for the most part, it is exactly that.
+Even for the parts that are completely no-config, discretion is still recommended.
+For some specific sections, you will need to comment some stuff out and/or edit some very minor things.
+These are made clear with comments.
 Needless to say, back up your sensitive data.
 Chances are you won't lose your data anyway, but take your precautions just in case.
-Necessary packages installations are handled within the script so you do not need to manually install anything prior.
+Necessary package installations are handled within the script so you do not need to manually install anything prior.

 ## Usage